Nornec/open-midinous/README.md

 # Midinous: Grid-based Generative Music Software

-Midinous combines generative features with a grid-based GUI to offer a supplemental unique compositional experience
+Midinous combines generative features with a grid-based GUI to offer a supplemental and unique compositional experience

 ## Requirements